kirillginko/kirillginko/README.md

 ### Hi there 👋

-I'm a Full-Stack Developer, currently building cool stuff in New York.
+I'm a Full-Stack Software Developer, currently building cool stuff in New York.

+Currently Building apps for IOS.

-💻 I like using React, Next.js, Three.js, WebGl, Firebase, Netlify, React-Spring, Framer-Motion, and Gsap.
+💻 I like creating user friendly interactive websites using modern aesthetics and tools like Three.js, WebGL, and Framer.

 🤝 Contact Me: